 When first seeing this ad, your audience is not sure what is going on.
 The use of “National Pizza Day” did not resonate or feel related to Facebook’s platform as well as out of place.
 This left their audience confused.
 Are they trying to mimic the Dolly Parton meme?
 Or am I reading too much into this, and this is simply just an ad for engagement?
 If this were an ad for a pizza shop, ok, fine.
 But no. This was for FACEBOOK!

 NoGood knows memes.
 Over the past few months, we have been testing and incorporating more memes into our feed and advertising.
 From years of testing with the best clients and industry leaders, we have seen increased engagement and impressions with our memes.
 Across the board, as we have incorporated memes that fit our clients as well as our brand, we have seen our audiences be more receptive and excited about other content offerings.
 We see direct correlations between our posting engagement, followers, and overall saves.

 Memes truly represent a core facet of amazing social and digital marketing strategy.
 We see a perfect blend of brand, creativity, and data pushing meme culture forward as a tool for all marketers.

-If you’re looking to up your brand strategy, social strategy, or need a partner for your memes, we have the tools and people to push your strategy forward.
-Come talk to us, we’re ready to help you grow.
+If you’re looking to up your brand strategy or social strategy or need a partner for your memes, we have the tools and people to push your strategy forward.
+Come talk to us; we’re ready to help you grow.